top-on/llmask/README.md

-# LLMask
+# LLMask [el-el-'mask]

-A command-line tool for masking authorship of a text by obfuscating its writing style, with the help of Large Language Models.
+A command-line tool for masking authorship of a text, by changing its writing style with a Large Language Model.

 The main use cases of masking an author's writing sytle are: